Spanish is really easy to learn.

 6. Which Spanish resources or books should I use?

-The problem with finding Spanish books and resources is that there are too many out there.
+The problem with finding books to learn Spanish and courses is that there are too many out there.

 How do you choose?